 In an effort to make vehicles that demonstrated artificial intelligence (AI) abilities, engineers must design systems that allow the vehicle to correctly perceive the local environment and identify features of interest.
 Many autonomous vehicles (AV) use a camera to gather vast amounts of data from the environment and then analyze the data to find features that give information about the AV’s position to these features.
 Land based AVs are often interested in finding lines that on the ground that represent lane markers, wall edges, or a host of other things.
 A common technique for line detection is the Hough transform because of its ability to detect a line even when there is a lot of noise in the image and because it returns how strong a line is in an image.
 The Hough transform returns an angle and distance to line from a specific origin.
 Because computers traditionally classify images with the origin (0, 0) in the top left screen corner, this location is often used as the origin for the Hough transform as well.
 The rho and theta are meaningless by themselves and must be transformed back into Cartesian coordinates which then must be mapped to real world coordinates.
 However, by simply moving the origin of the image to the bottom center, the results of the Hough transform are immediately useful to real world coordinates without any farther mathematical manipulation

-Hough trasform
+Hough traNsform Technique

 Technique

-Although edge detection in an image is a relatively simple task for a computer, extracting information from an edge detection algorithm about lines in an image is non-trivial.
-The Hough transform’s usefulness is in its ability to identify lines in an image when it is given a set of points of interest and then used to find the line that is collinear to the largest number of points of interest.
+Although edge detection in an image is a relatively simple task for a computer, extracting information from an edge detection algorithm about lines in an image is not trivial.
+The usefulness of Hough transform is in its ability to identify lines in an image when it is given a set of points of interest and then used to find the line that is collinear to the largest number of points of interest.

 Because two points represent a line, an infinite number of lines go through single point of interest at (x, y), and each line is normally represented in a simple y = mx+b form.
 The Hough transform seeks to find the equation of all lines separated by a small angle through every point of interest.
 However, computers can not represent certain lines in normal y = mx+b form such as vertical lines which present a problem as the slope and y-intercept go to infinity.
 A solution to this problem is to represent a line by a different set of parameters: ρ, its distance from a chosen origin, and θ, the angle to the closest point on the line. (picture1 showing y = mx+b and theta and rho).
 For a given point (x,y)every line passing through it can be represented using this equation.